Lean UX

 Marty Cagan and Continuous Discovery and Delivery

-I had the honor of hearing Marty Cagan give his talk on The Root Causes of Product Failure at productcamp la yesterday.
+Marty Cagan gave a talk on The Root Causes of Product Failure at productcamp la.
 Many things that he shared resonated with me.
-Here are few that I will share with you about the big difference between how most product teams work and the best product teams work: … Read more
+Here are few ideas about the big difference between how most product teams work and the best product teams work: The Product Team.
+If you want to make great products, the product … Read more

 Value-Driven Design to Value-Centered Design